joshuayuan/pc_data/README.md

 ```
 roslaunch pc_data pc_data.launch
 ```
-Then when you want coordinates, run in another panel
+Then when you want coordinates and the final point cloud, run in another panel
 ```
 rosrun pc_data collector.py
 ```